 They’re farmed the exact same way.
 They go through the same processing methods.
 There’s no secret method to making the beans “espresso”.

-Every bag of coffee you’ve ever bought could have been espresso beans—if you used them in an espresso machine.
+Every bag of coffee you’ve ever bought could have been espresso beans—if you used them in an espresso machine (Related Reading: The Best Espresso Machines For Your Kitchen from our friends at Roasty Coffee.).

 The misconception comes because many roasters have a specific “Espresso Blend” that almost makes it seem like there’s something different about the beans themselves.
 We’ll share why that’s not the case in a moment.